marcchapeau/meteor-notifier/README.md

 ### Notifier.add(message, [context, timeout])

 Add a new notification in the stack.
-This method returns an id.:
+This method returns the new id.

 ```js
 const notificationId = Notifier.add('Hello world')